 Deaf to entreaties

-My current spaniel, Rowan, was the perfect puppy, with excellent recall, but when she reached the equivalent of her teenage years (15 months) she suddenly discovered that she could run faster than I could.
-On one memorable July morning she had just had a good walk, off the lead, and was almost back at my house, when she decided to take off.
+My spaniel, Rowan had excellent recall until she was a teenager and realised she could run faster than I could.
+I remember a morning when she had just had a good walk, off the lead, and was almost back at my house, when she decided to take off.
 For the next 20 minutes she led me on a merry dance as she chased pheasants, partridges, hares and muntjac.
 We live in a game-rich area, so nothing was pursued for very long before she switched quarry.

-A few times I came close enough to whistle, though I barely had sufficient puff to do so, but she ignored it and looked past me as if I didn’t exist.
+Whenever I did whistle she ignored it and looked past me as if I didn’t exist.
 The chase finally ended when the errant spaniel overheated, and waded into a pond to cool off.
 She made no attempt to resist capture.
 I felt like murdering her, but punishment after such an escapade is tricky, as you don’t want to make the dog think it is being punished for eventually giving itself up.

-I have a shelf full of books on gundog training, but few even mention the use of edible rewards.
-One exception is Lez Graham.
-In her excellent book The Pet Gundog Puppy, she describes taking her Labrador puppy to feed the ducks “because I wanted him calm around birds that were moving… I’d put him in a sit and feed the ducks; a biscuit for Ziggy, a biscuit for the ducks, a biscuit for Ziggy, a biscuit for the ducks…”
+In her excellent book, The Pet Gundog Puppy, Lez Graham describes taking her Labrador puppy to feed the ducks “because I wanted him calm around birds that were moving… I’d put him in a sit and feed the ducks; a biscuit for Ziggy, a biscuit for the ducks, a biscuit for Ziggy, a biscuit for the ducks…”

-In her first book, The Pet Gundog: a Common Sense Approach to Dog Training, she advises not “to be shy with praise… Don’t be afraid to use a jackpot (many treats one after the other each accompanied by ‘good dog’) when training a recall and always use high-value treats.
+In her first book, The Pet Gundog: a Common Sense Approach to Dog Training, she advises “always use high-value treats.
 When you give your dog a food reward, give a treat with one hand and stroke him with the other.”